lukego/soldering/big-equipment.md

 static electricity when I work with them.
 I would hate to always live with doubts about this while I am troubleshooting hard problems.

+### Fume extractor

+I have a cheap fume extractor from Aliexpress similar to [this one](https://www.aliexpress.com/item/33015679872.html).
+This sucks the hazardous fumes from hot flux into a filter.
+I especially use it when working with hot air and lots of flux.